 #2.
-Coachman Galleria Class B Motorhome
+Coachmen Galleria Class B Motorhome

 #3.
 Gulf Stream Conquest Class C Motorhome

 This Class C is one of the best sleeping up to 6 people where most small RVs can only accommodate up to 4.
-Complete with Roanoke light cherry cabinets and luxury-looking interior fabrics, this Class C could easily be a Class A. The basement storage and slideout room makes it look bigger than it is and gives you all the space you need.
+Complete with Roanoke light cherry cabinets and luxury-looking interior fabrics, this Class C could easily be a Class A. The basement storage and slideout room make it look bigger than it is and give you all the space you need.
 You still have an easy-to-drive small motorhome when it is time to hit the road.

 #4.
 Dynamax Isata 3 Class C Motorhome

 The Isata 3 gives you a choice of 3 floorplans, each very unique from the others.
 One style gives you a bunkhouse while another gives you a slide-out.
-You end up with more space then you would expect and comfort you can appreciate.
+You end up with more space than you would expect and comfort you can appreciate.
 As one of the most fuel-efficient motorhomes, the Isata averages between 12 and 15 mpg.
-It also comes with leatherette driving seats, dark tinted windows, a custom full-body paint package, premium vinyl flooring, Italian cabinetry and all the usual motorhome basics like a dinette, kitchen, and bathroom.
+It also comes with leatherette driving seats, dark tinted windows, a custom full-body paint package, premium vinyl flooring, Italian cabinetry, and all the usual motorhome basics like a dinette, kitchen, and bathroom.

 #5.
 Entegra Odyssey Class C Motorhome

 With 7 different floorplans, you get slide-outs that sleep five making it more versatile than other small motorhomes.
 One of the more affordable motorhomes, the Odyssey is a great first RV for beginners looking to hit the road.
-The frame and interior are durable and you get TVs in the bunk area, dinette, kitchen, bathroom, power anti-lock brakes a powerful air conditioner and furnace.
+The frame and interior are durable and you get TVs in the bunk area, dinette, kitchen, bathroom, power anti-lock brakes a powerful air conditioner, and furnace.

-There are more small motorhomes out there then you will know what to do with, making it a real challenge to find the right one.
+There are more small motorhomes out there than you will know what to do with, making it a real challenge to find the right one.
 These top 5 are a great place to start your shopping.
 It is important to always do your own research first and decide what matters to you before picking an RV.
 It needs to have the features that are important to you and it needs to stay within your budget.
 Whatever your needs and whatever your budget, there is one thing you can be sure of when getting a small motorhome; good things really do come in small packages.